Whimsical and fanciful, Sintra, Portugal seems a world away from the hustle and bustle of Lisbon. Yet it is easy to reach on a Sintra Day Trip.

 Sintra, Cascais, Belem and Lisbon City Tour

-Visitors short on time can join a guide for a full-day private tour of the best of Lisbon and the surrounding area.
-Guests begin by exploring Sintra, then travel along the coastline to Cascais and Estoril before arriving at Belem to see those sights.
-End the day discovering Lisbon’s Alfama district with a tour guide leading the way through the narrow streets.
-Get the details
+Those short on time can join a full-day private tour of the best of Lisbon and the surrounding area.
+Guests begin by exploring Sintra, then travel along the coastline to Cascais and Estoril before arriving at Belem.
+End the day discovering Lisbon’s Alfama district.
+Get the details!

 Sintra Day Trip Tuk Tuk Tour

-Visitors who make their own way to Sintra – but want a personal tour guide to the best viewpoints – should consider taking the Sintra Tuk Tuk Tour.
-While this 2.5-hour tour does not enter any of the attractions, it does offer a good overview of the region led by a professional Sintra tourist guide.
+Visitors who make their own way to Sintra – but want a personal tour – should consider taking the Sintra Tuk Tuk Tour.
+While this 2.5-hour tour does not enter any attractions, it does offer a good overview of the region.
 Get tour info!

 DIY Tours to Sintra from Lisbon

 If you are wondering how to visit Sintra from Lisbon on your own, the following information is exactly what you need!
-We share a copious number of details for planning your own Lisbon day trip to Sintra in our comprehensive Sintra Trip Guide.
+We share a copious number of details for planning your own Lisbon day trip to Sintra.

 Why We Created a 1 Day in Sintra Guide